Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime: Conclusion

 We have analyzed a suite of large-scale 3D PIC simulations to investigate the statistical properties of velocity and magnetic-field fluctuations generated by collisionless magnetic reconnection in a magnetically-dominated plasma.
 Our analysis examined how the scaling, anisotropy, and intermittency of these fluctuations depend on the strength of a background guide field, spanning the values $B_g = 0, 0.1B_0, 0.3B_0, 0.5B_0,$ and $B_0$.

-Our first-principles simulations show that magnetic reconnection self-consistently drives a broadband spectrum of velocity and magnetic fluctuations, extending from system-size scales down to scales comparable to the plasma skin depth.
-The square root of the second-order structure functions of the velocity fluctuations exhibits a near-Kolmogorov $1/3$ scaling, whereas magnetic fluctuations display systematically steeper slopes, typically near $2/3$, but ranging from $\sim0.6$ to $\sim0.8$ across the guide-field strengths examined.
+Our first-principles PIC simulations show that magnetic reconnection self-consistently drives multiscale velocity and magnetic fluctuations, extending from system-size scales down to scales comparable to the plasma skin depth.
+The square root of the second-order structure functions of the velocity fluctuations exhibits a $1/3$ scaling, whereas magnetic fluctuations display systematically steeper slopes, typically near $2/3$, but ranging from $\sim0.6$ to $\sim0.8$ across the guide-field strengths examined.
+Future work should explore whether alternative diagnostics can independently corroborate the scaling results reported here.

 The morphology of the fluctuations depends on the guide field.
 In the absence of a guide field, velocity and magnetic fluctuations are strongly elongated along the outflow direction.
 Introducing a guide field progressively reorients these structures to align with the guide field direction.
 The guide field also reduces the overall amplitude of magnetic fluctuations and broadens the distribution of scaling slopes for both velocity and magnetic structure functions.
 While a strong guide field slightly steepens the magnetic-field structure function slope, its effects on the velocity structure function slope are not apparent.